flaturtha/CharlieChan/_novellas/campaign-for-vengeance.md

 category: novellas
 image: /assets/img/novellas/campaign-for-vengeance.jpg
 wordcount: 15158
+excerpt: "After her beloved brother, Captain Jimmy Cornell, was found dead, with a small, white card on his chest bearing the words, The Mogal, Marguerite swore she’d bring the killers to justice."
 ---

 After her beloved brother, Captain Jimmy Cornell, was found dead, with a small, white card on his chest bearing the words, The Mogal, Marguerite swore she’d bring the killers to justice.